MicroStrategy/rest-api-docs/docs/common-workflows/administration/distribution-services/manage-subscriptions/create-subscription-for-multi-content.md

 1. [Create multi-content subscription.](#create-a-multi-content-subscription)
 1. [Delete subscription.](#delete-the-subscription)

 A detailed description of the critical steps in this workflow are listed down below.
-For a full list of API calls in the workflow, you can look at the workflow in the MicroStrategy POSTMAN collection.
+For a full list of API calls in the workflow, you can look at the workflow in the Strategy POSTMAN collection.

 ## Get a list of available schedules